gpietrafesavieitez/EcoApp/README.md

 <!-- CONTRIBUTING -->
 ## Contributing
-:octocat:
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions you make are **greatly appreciated** :octocat:

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)